ETS-Android2/clickcounter-android-java/README.md

 # Setting up the Environment

-Check out the project using Android Studio.
-If AS asks you if you want to create the project, say No and then Open the project from the directory where it was downloaded.
-This creates the `local.properties` file with the required line:
+Check out the project using IntelliJ IDEA - this creates the `local.properties` file with the required line:

     sdk.dir=<root folder of Android Studio's Android SDK installation>

 # Running the Application (in an emulator or connected Android device)

-In Android Studio: `Run > Run app`
+In IntelliJ: `Run > Run app`

 # Running the Tests

 ## Unit tests including out-of-emulator system tests using Robolectric

-In Android Studio:
+In IntelliJ:

-* Before running tests, in the *Android* view right-click on `edu.luc.etl.cs313 (test)` - if `Select ...` is one
+* Before running tests, in the *Android* view right-click on `edu.luc.etl.cs313 (test)` - `Run Tests in ...`
-* of the visible menu items about 2/3 of the way down, click on that; if `Select ...` is not there, go to the next step
+* should be one of the visible menu items toward the top, if so, click on that; if `Run Tests in ...`
+* is not there, go to the next step:
 * Now click `Run > Edit Configurations...` and under `Android JUnit` click on `cs313 in app`
-* On the *Configuration* tab, click the far-right icon in the *Working Directory* row and select `MODULE_DIR`, then click `OK`
+* On the *Configuration* tab, click the far-right icon in the *Working Directory* row and select
+* `MODULE_DIR`, then click `OK`
 * *If you do not do this, running the unit tests from the Android view will not work!*
-* Finally, right-click on `edu.luc.etl.cs313 (test)`, then choose `Run 'Tests in ...`
+* Finally, right-click on `edu.luc.etl.cs313 (test)`, then choose `Run Tests in ...`

 You can also use Gradle in a Terminal window:

-    $ ./gradlew testDebug # leave out "./" on the Windows command line
+    $ ./gradlew testDebug

 You can view the resulting test reports in HTML by opening this file in your browser: